martinsram3k/macropad_configurator/README.md

 * **Video Editors:** Accelerate video editing tasks by assigning intricate editing commands to easily accessible keys.
 * **Graphic Designers:** Simplify design workflows with one-touch access to frequently used design software functions.
 * **Anyone needing complex keyboard shortcuts:** In general, anyone who wants to speed up computer work.
+* **People who want to control multimedia:** Easy multimedia control.
+* **People who want to have quick access to applications:** Quick access to applications like calculator.

 Essentially, this macropad is designed for anyone looking to boost productivity and minimize repetitive keystrokes, ultimately leading to a more efficient and enjoyable computing experience.